Malignant pleural effusion

 Malignant pleural effusion is a condition in which cancer causes an abnormal amount of fluid to collect between the thin layers of tissue (pleura) lining the outside of the lung and the wall of the chest cavity.
 Lung cancer and breast cancer account for about 50-65% of malignant pleural effusions.
 Other common causes include pleural mesothelioma and lymphoma.

 Diagnosis

 Clinical evaluation

 Clinical factors predicting the diagnosis of malignant pleural effusions are symptoms lasting more than 1 month and the absence of fever.

 Imaging

-This is needed to confirm the presence of a pleural effusion.
-Chest radiograph is usually performed first and may demonstrate an underlying lung cancer as well as the pleural effusion.
+Imaging is needed to confirm the presence of a pleural effusion.
+A Chest radiograph is usually performed first and may demonstrate an underlying lung cancer as well as the pleural effusion.
 Ultrasound has a sensitivity of 73% and specificity of 100% at distinguishing malignant pleural effusions from other causes of pleural effusion, based on the presence of visible pleural metastases, pleural thickening greater than 1 cm, pleural nodularity, diaphragmatic thickening measuring greater than 7mm and an echogenic swirling pattern visible in the pleural fluid.